manuGil/Citizen-Voice/docs/user/creating_surveys.md

 ### 1. Access the Docker Container

 1. Once you're in the repository, run `docker-compose --env-file .env up --build` to go to the local administrator page.
-2. Log in using your credentials creating in [Step 2: Create a Superuser](creating_surveys.md#step-2-create-a-superuser)
+2. Log in using your credentials created in [Step 2: Create a Superuser](#step-2-create-a-superuser)
 3. Upon successful login, you will see the Django administration dashboard as shown below:

 ![Superuser Dashboard](../_static/img/app_01.png)